-Working abroad sounds like an adventure to many people.
-However, job search in Poland requires more than just the obvious Poland CV writing and translation, it requires thorough preparation.
-You will face problems that probably did not even come to your mind when you decided to get Poland jobs.
+Work abroad sounds like an adventure to many people.
+However, job search in Poland requires more than just the obvious Poland CV with Poland cover letter writing and translation, it requires thorough preparation.
+You will face problems that probably did not even come to your mind when you decided to get jobs in Poland.

 Do not take too lightly the influence a work in Poland can have on your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to Poland are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.